Guichounours/Guichounours/README.md

 ## 📌 Completed Projects :

+🚗 Insights and dashboarding for strategic decision-making in a model sales company

 🛠️ Machine Learning movie recommendation tool & Streamlit interface

 📦 ETL pipeline with Docker for pollutant data analysis in France